Digital connectivity is hugely important and reliance on connectivity, phone networks and internet services is accelerating.

 The digital switchover

 The UK’s telephone network is changing.
-Also referred to as the Copper Switch Off, between now and 2025 most telephone providers will be moving their customers from old analogue landlines over to new upgraded landline services using digital technology.
+Also referred to as the Copper Switch Off, between now and the end of January 2027 most telephone providers will be moving their customers from old analogue landlines over to new upgraded landline services using digital technology.

 Contact us